Underwater Photography Reboot

 Photography Experts will hold a short introductory event to give all subscribers a comprehensive introduction to how the Masterclass course will work.
 This will include a full tour of your subscriber features, your document and recording repository, and use of the forum features.
 There will also be tips on how to make the most of Zoom to fully participate in the live sessions, and engage with Alex and your fellow course members.
 Alex will lead a short round the room conversation, allowing each photographer to share what camera equipment they use and their photographic experience.
 Access to technical support by Photography Experts will continue through the duration of the entire course.

 George Eastman of Kodak famously said “Know light, know it for all you are worth, and you will know the key to photography.”
 Learning to master light underwater not only will allow you to work more effectively, but it will put you totally in charge of the look of your images.
 In this final session, Alex will explain how best to control light underwater with an emphasis on mastering the light on the subject provided by your flashes.
-The talk will cover both classic and advanced techniques, such as Inward Lighting and Off Camera Strobes.
-There is no one correct way to illuminate underwater pictures and Alex will practically demonstrate different lighting styles and how they transform the subject and atmosphere of your pictures.
+This first session concentrates on the fundamentals, focused on creating the best quality of light in both wide angle and macro pictures.
+Alex stresses that there is no one size that fits all, but that you should select a lighting style that suits the subject and story of that image and then optimise it.
+The talk is illustrated with both underwater images and multiple shots of camera setups revealing exactly how different lighting is achieved.

 It was a wonderful course, so much information packed in four lessons!